 To Ana Indra Bârcă, I thank for the participation at the workshop and I wish more peace and useful beliefs.

-Further references for this article (all in Romanian):
+Further reference for this article (Romanian):

 A very optimistic prediction (2009)